dheimgartner/myThesis/QUOTES.md

 - Never try to solve a problem more general than the problem you really need to solve.
 - The definition of insanity is doing the same thing over and over and expecting different results.
 - Sapere aude!
 Aber audere sapere auch von anderen!
+- Simple models for a complicated world.
+- The proof of the pudding is in the eating. (proverb)
+- Det finns ingen ko pa isen.
+There is no cow on the ice (proverb; everything is calm and under control)